kancharlaNarmadha/1B/README.md

-# EX 8C FILTER INPUT/OUTPUT STREAMS
+# EX 8D BUFFERED INPUT/OUTPUT STREAMS
 ## DATE:
 ## AIM:
-To write a Java Program to get the actual number of available bytes in the file using filter input stream.
+To write a Java Program to read student data (name ,department, rollno) from the user using the BufferedReader class.

-Note:Already sample.txt file was created.
-Read the input from the user for read method
+Consider Student Class using default constructor and instance method for displaying Student name, department, rollno